 Lexington has many fine private hospitals and a major regional medical center at the University of Kentucky.
 Emergency care can be provided by the Lexington-Fayette Urban County Fire Department’s paramedic squads in minutes, and each resident assistant is trained in basic first aid and CPR.
 Students requiring acute emergency care are often referred to Samaritan Hospital, eight blocks from campus.

 Students often wonder if counseling would be helpful to them or if their problem is “severe” enough to get professional help–or if they even have the time and energy to engage in counseling.

 Typically, students seek counseling for a variety of reasons: dealing with a recent stressor or long-standing problem that is interfering with some aspect of their life; taking a positive first step to prevent a problem; or simply seeking self-awareness.
 Individual counseling is an opportunity to talk with a counselor about any topic on the student’s mind or to address particular issues the student and counselor have already worked to identify.

 Transylvania provides free on-campus counseling services Monday through Friday 9 a.m.-5 p.m.
 Services include individual and group counseling and referrals to other types of mental health services.
 Services are confidential and are not a part of a student’s academic record.
-To schedule an appointment, please email email@example.com or call 859-281-3682.
-Our office is located in the back of the W.T.
+To schedule an appointment, please email firstname.lastname@example.org or call 859-281-3682.
+Our office is located on the second floor of the W.T.
 Young Campus Center.